VKCOM/vk-bridge/README.md

 ### `connect.unsubscribe(fn)`

-Unsubscribes a function from events listen
+Unsubscribes a function from events listening

 **Parameters**